kevindecker1/OpDrop/README.md

 I came across a need for something like this when working with Background tasks in .NET Core.
 If a job got hung up for some reason or another, due to poor performance, errors, or endless looping or whatever, I needed a way to be able to cancel the code execution.
 This provides a very easy solution to do that.

 Essentially, the code is running in it's own task, and a CancellationTokenSource is assigned to it.
-Which can then be canceled at any point from anywhere in your code
+Which can then be canceled at any point from anywhere in your code.

 # Usage